Banana Pancakes

 • Add wet ingredients (milk, egg, vanilla extract) and beat until bubbly.

-• Add dry ingredients (flour, brown sugar, baking powder, and salt).
+• Add dry ingredients (flour, brown sugar, baking powder, and salt) and whisk to combine.

-• Warm a pan or griddle and pour the batter in circles.
+• Pour the batter onto the hot pan/griddle in circles.
 Flip when one side is bubbly.

 Notes